whitneyburton/portfolios/students/1510/Jordan-Lawler/mod_3_portfolio.md

 Fulfill my Dad Steve's empty shell of a life through time together.
 He lives his sad meaningless life vicariously through me.
 Its not easy, but he gives me a weekly allowance of 5$, as a 12 year old, thats a lot of money!!!!!!
 I participate in Kids who Kode.
 Not as a teacher.
 As a kid who kodes.

+Provide assistance to puny module 1'ers who feel lost in the whorlpool of vanilla ruby.